Recent blog posts

 Newborn 5-12 Days

 This is hands down the sweetest and most fleeting time in a baby’s life.
-Even two weeks after your baby is born they begin to stop looking and behaving like a newborn.
+Even two weeks after birth, your baby begins to stop looking and behaving like a newborn.
+This is still beautiful and worth capturing, but the ideal is earlier, when they are at their smallest and sleepiest.

 Older baby 3-6 Months

-This is probably the hardest time in my opinion to have professional photographs of a baby.
+In my opinion, this is probably the hardest time to have professional photographs of a baby.
 Why?
 Well, it is simply because it is an in-between stage and often babies are teething.
-Baby is still not in a lot of control of their body, they cannot sit up so options for photographs are being held or lying down so it is more limiting.
-That said I have photographed many babies at 3 months of age often because parents missed the newborn time.
-Some of the images have been simply wonderful, tummy time, macro eyelashes, siblings snuggling and family portraits in the studio or on location at your home for a lifestyle look or outside.
+Baby is still not in a lot of control of their body.
+They cannot sit up, so options for photographs are being held or lying down, which is more limiting.
+That said, I have photographed many babies at 3 months of age, often because parents missed the newborn’s time.
+Some images are wonderful, such as tummy time, macro eyelashes, siblings snuggling, and family portraits in the studio or on location at your home for a lifestyle look or outside.
 So don’t discount it as a time to hire a photographer.
-If budget is an issue or baby is 4-5 months old then I would personally recommend waiting a little longer for the little sitter stage.
+If budget is an issue or the baby is 4-5 months old, I recommend waiting a little longer for the little sitter stage.

 Little Sitters 6-10 Months

 This is a fun milestone and super cute.
-Your little one is safe to sit in bowls (maybe the same bowl used in the newborn session) and other props, able to grab their feet, suck them, drool, laugh like drains and babies find everything you do hilarious.
-I love to capture wonderful chubby thighs, dimples and emerging first teeth all make this age wonderful.
-I just love this age.
-For safety, the baby should be able to sit up well without a parents help and also not be crawling.
-We can take a lot of variety of images at this stage as they love toys too.
+Your little one is safe to sit in bowls (maybe the same bowl used in the newborn session) and other props, able to grab their feet, suck them, drool, and laugh like drains, and babies find everything you do hilarious.
+I love to capture wonderful chubby thighs, dimples and emerging first teeth.
+All of these make this age wonderful.
+I love this age.
+For safety, the baby should be able to sit up well without a parent’s help and not be crawling.
+We can take various images at this stage as they love toys, too.

 Just Walking

-This is somewhere around the first birthday mark, sometimes before or just after.
+This is around the first birthday mark, sometimes before or after.
 This is super fun as they are not fast yet.
-They waddle like little ducks and the look of glee from the achievement is amazing.
+They waddle like little ducks, and the look of glee from the achievement is amazing.
 This slowness makes it easier for everyone because 2-year-olds move like bullets.
-I love photographing these sessions this outside, if they tumble on grass it is ok.
+I love photographing these sessions outside; it is ok if they tumble on grass.
 Also, these sessions are mainly family sessions that include parents and older siblings.
-It is lovely to play, and capture this fun new skill.
+It is lovely to play and capture this fun new skill.
 Daddy throws, mummy hugs and siblings playing together.
-This makes for a wonderful photo shoot and again something really worth capturing professionally
+This makes for a wonderful photo shoot and something worth capturing professionally.

 Family Sessions

-As your little ones grow and change there will be times that a session feels like you only just had one.
-I felt like that and realised 5 years had gone by since the last time I and my children were photographed together.
-So how long do you wait before your next session?
-I have heard people say I can’t put 1000s of images of my kids on walls in our home and they are totally right.
+As your little ones grow and change, sometimes a session feels like you only just had one; time goes fast.
+I felt like that and realised 5 years had passed since the last time I and my children were photographed together.
+So, how long do you wait before your next session?
+I have heard people say I can’t put 1000s of images of my kids on walls in our home, and they are right.
 Updating photographs doesn’t mean you have to have a big session.
-You can book mini sessions once a year, a bit like updating a school photo only much, much better!
+You can book mini-sessions once a year, a bit like updating a school photo, only much, much better!
 Also, remember albums?
-Well they are coming back, and for good reason, so many people have lost lovely images due to computer hard drives failing and printed images are making a big comeback.
-The usb of image s to print at home allow you to print as few or as many as you want in all the sizes, so updating images is easy and you can share them with your family and we all know grandma loves a new photograph.
+Well, they are coming back, and for good reason.
+So many people have lost lovely images due to computer hard drives failing, and printed images are making a big comeback.
+The USB of images to print at home allows you to print as few or as many as you want in all sizes, so updating images is easy, and you can share them with your family. we all know Grandma loves a new photograph.

 Age 7

 This is the age of teeth.
-There I said it and it is so true, I love it, nothing says I am seven better than the shot of no front teeth and the emerging new ones.
-Little ones look cute, there is still a babyness to them and these big permanent teeth are a sign that this won’t last for much longer.
+There, I said it, and it is so true.
+I love it.
+Nothing says I am seven better than the shot of no front teeth and the emerging new ones.
+Little ones look cute, but there is still a babyness to them, and these big permanent teeth are a sign that this won’t last for much longer.

-I love those gappy smiles, and those big teeth, when they come, will look huge for a while.
+I love those gappy smiles and those big teeth; when they come, they will look huge for a while.
 So don’t discount this period.
 It is a milestone worth capturing.
 Don’t forget we can always have some smiles without teeth as well.
-So we can focus on other things like mega freckles and eyelashes and general fun.
+So we can focus on other things like mega freckles, eyelashes, and general fun.

-Kids this age tend to take direction well, they are more likely to pose and it is at this age that children’s fine art portraiture is possible, especially if have excitable sons like me.
+Kids this age tend to take direction well and are more likely to pose, and children’s fine art portraiture is possible at this age, especially if you have excitable sons like me.

 Age 10

-Momentous and those faces tend to have caught up with the big teeth.
-These are great sessions as despite being older they are still primary school children and have super confidence as that are the oldest in their school.
-Such a lovely time because they will still play and love to show off their interests which can be incorporated in the photo shoot.
+Momentous, those faces tend to catch up with the big teeth.
+Despite being older, these are great sessions; they are still primary school children and have super confidence as they are the oldest in their school.
+It is a lovely time because they will still play and love to show off their interests, which can be incorporated into the photo shoot.

 Sweet Teen

-As children get older it becomes more difficult and awkward to photograph them.
-They are developing an identity so different from what we have for them, which is why parents can be seen as so annoying.
-Sometimes photographs are something they need to feel better about themselves reminding them of how awesome they are when going through puberty, and sometimes they do the opposite as it can make kids feel they need to be perfect and we all know what if feels like to want to have better skin or lose a few lbs before we are photographed.
+As children age, photographing them becomes more difficult and awkward.
+They are developing an identity so different from what we have for them, which is why parents can be seen as annoying.
+Sometimes photographs are something they need to feel better about themselves, reminding them of how awesome they are during puberty.
+Sometimes, they do the opposite, as it can make kids feel they need to be perfect, and we all know what it feels like to want to have better skin or lose a few lbs before we are photographed.

-My personal style allows me to photograph teens in a way that does not make them feel photographed.
+My style allows me to photograph teens in a way that does not make them feel photographed.
 I NEVER ask them to look at me, smile, or pose unless they want to.
-I prefer capturing them doing things, being on the beach having fun, sport, playing the guitar etc. I also love capturing the love and connections they have with younger siblings as this allows them to be silly and act younger.
+I prefer capturing them doing things like being on the beach, having fun, playing sports, playing the guitar, etc. I also love capturing the love and connections they have with younger siblings, as this allows them to be silly and act younger.

 Add a comment...